hslayers/hslayers-ng/projects/hslayers-cesium/README.md

   }
 ```

-Set path to cesium assets in HsConfig service:
+Set path to cesium assets in hsCesiumConfig:

 ```
-    this.HsConfig.update({
+    this.hsCesiumConfig.update({
       cesiumBase: 'assets/cesium/',
 ```